 The study ‘Watershed Development, Resilience and Livelihood Security: An Empirical Analysis seeks to explore whether watershed development does contribute to building resilience and adaptive capacities of local communities and their ecosystems.

 Watershed Development in India: Economic Valuations and Adaptation Considerations

 This paper examines how economic valuation can improve our understanding of watershed development and how to overcome challenges related to data collection, valuing direct and indirect benefits, and climate change adaptation.

 Water Stewardship in Rainfed Agrarian Maharashtra

-The article written by Eshwer Kale and Marcella D’Souza was published in the compendium ‘Water Conservation and Saving in Agriculture: Initiatives, Achievements and Challenges in Maharashtra’ by Water Resources Department (WRD) Government of Maharashtra article ‘Water Stewardship in Rainfed Agrarian Maharashtra’ is based on lessons learnt and observations from implementing a Water Stewardship Initiative (WSI) launched by WOTR.
+The article written by Eshwer Kale and Marcella D’Souza was published in the compendium ‘Water Conservation and Saving in Agriculture: Initiatives, Achievements and Challenges in Maharashtra’ by the Water Resources Department (WRD), Government of Maharashtra.
+The article ‘Water Stewardship in Rainfed Agrarian Maharashtra’ is based on lessons learnt and observations from implementing a Water Stewardship Initiative (WSI) launched by WOTR.

 Water Stewardship: Facilitating Communities for Responsible Water Management

-WOTR’s Water Stewardship Initiative is aimed at transforming villages into water-efficient and responsible users, who maintain and safeguard the precious water resources at the village.
+WOTR’s Water Stewardship Initiative is aimed at transforming villagers into water-efficient and responsible users, who maintain and safeguard the precious water resources in each village.

 ‘Thoda toh Socho’ (Give it a little thought)